5 Creative Ways to Use Facebook’s Carousel Ads

 Facebook Carousel Ads Best Practices

-Customise each slide’s text.
 One of the worst things you can do with carousel ads is not use the customisation options to their fullest potential.
-I immediately lose interest if I see an ad with multiple slides and images, but only a single headline shared amongst all of them.
+Your audience will immediately lose interest if they see an ad with multiple cards and images, but only a single headline shared amongst all of them.
 It feels like there just wasn’t enough good things to say.
-Use the description and the slide headlines to make your products appealing.
+Use the description and the card headlines to make your products appealing.

 Both are showing different products and their prices with the hopes of driving sales, but one is much more convincing.

-Customise each slide’s link.
-If you’re highlighting different products of services, make sure that each slide has the link to that specific product or service.
+If you’re highlighting different products of services, make sure that each card has the link to that specific product or service.
 If you don’t, you’ll likely get a decent share of clicks but a lot of drop-offs before conversions; no one wants to go digging on your site.

 Conclusion

-Facebook’s (and Instagram’s!) carousel ads have been an outstanding tool since they were rolled out several years ago, and they continue to be a powerful weapon in our arsenal today.
-Those high click-through and engagement rates can’t be ignored, and having more space to throw in some additional links, product features, and selling points can only work to your advantage when strategically optimised.
+Those high click-through and engagement rates just can’t be ignored.
+Having more space to throw in some additional links, product features, and selling points can only work to your advantage when strategically optimised.

-To see what types of carousel ads will work best for you, start with a few simple split tests.
-Try advertising different types of products, or use a few different creative strategies when creating your carousel ads.
+To see what types of Carousel ads work best for you, be open to experimentation.
+Try advertising different types of products or use some of the creative strategies mentioned above.
 Testing will help you see what works best on each individual platform and what your audience is most receptive to.